dcunited001/dcunited001.github.io/_posts/2016-05-14-facets-of-greatness-the-unknown-monumental-accidents.md

 affect humanity and the economy, we'll be OK, barring some catastrophic event or conflict.

 Why is anticipation of the singularity important?
-Someone that wants to build something in this transitionary world, then it is paramount to become aware of how that world will change, in order to anticipate how their energy would best be utilized.
+For those of us who desperately want to build something in this transitionary world, then it is paramount to become aware of how that world will change, in order to anticipate how their energy would best be utilized.
 At least, to avoid the frustration that is ...

+#### Simpsons Did It

 ![Simpsons Did It](/img/posts/2016-05-14-facets-of-greatness-the-unknown-monumental-accidents/simpsons-did-it.jpg)